 - Projection of housing need by number of bedrooms: A large majority of households in 2019 and 2025 need only one bedroom for the composition of their household.
 Many households possess more bedrooms than they need, according to the strict definition of housing need.
-It is projected that in 2025 electoral area E will need an additional 111 units of housing, most of which should be one-bedroom units.
-See Table 1: Electoral area E projection of units needed 2020 and 2025. - Homelessness: There are no emergency shelters or long-term options for those experiencing homelessness in electoral area E. As a result of this, many are seeking shelter options outside of their communities. - Non-market housing: The market will struggle to provide new housing that is affordable for lower income households in electoral area E. Households with incomes below approximately \$57,000 will not be able to afford renting market rental new homes. - Market rental housing: Renter households in electoral area E making less than \$48,400 per year tend to spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
+It is projected that in 2025 electoral area I will need an additional 297 units of housing, most of which should be one-bedroom units.
+See Table 1: Electoral area I projection of units needed 2020 and 2025. - Homelessness: There are no emergency shelters or long-term options for those experiencing homelessness in electoral area I. As a result of this, many are seeking shelter options outside of their communities.
+Interviews with local housing organizations suggest that there are opportunities to work with the Town of Lake Cowichan to provide local services for those experiencing homelessness. - Non-market housing: The market will struggle to provide new housing that is affordable for lower income households in electoral area I. Households with incomes below approximately \$57,000 will not be able to afford renting market rental new homes.
+There are no non-market units in electoral area I and four households in the private market receive rent subsidy from BC Housing. - Market rental housing: Renter households in electoral area I making less than \$48,400 per year tend to spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
 Renter households making less than \$26,600 per year tend to spend more than 50% of their annual income on housing expenses, placing them in extreme core housing need.
-This analysis suggests that 46% of electoral area E's renter households are in core housing need and 21% are in extreme core housing need.
-Engagement results identified a need for more rental options, especially for pet owners, families and single parents. - Market ownership: Owner households without mortgages were analyzed but found that according to this model none of them would be spending more than 30% of their incomes on housing expenses.
-The majority of owner households with mortgages in electoral area E making below \$53,100 per year spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
-This analysis suggests that 16% of electoral area E's owner households are in core housing need, in line with trends evident in the census (15% in 2006, 19% in 2011, then 14% in 2016). - Historic and current housing condition (adequacy): Adequacy of housing in electoral area E is slightly worse than the CVRD and British Columbia, with 8% of households living in housing below adequacy standards.
-More owners (8%) live in housing below adequacy standards than renters (7%), and this increased from 2006 to 2016.
-The share of renter households requiring major repair decreased significantly from 22% in 2006 to 7% in 2016. - Historic and current overcrowding (suitability): Within electoral area E, crowding is more of an issue for renters than for owners, with 7% of renters experiencing crowding versus 3% of owners. - Historic and current affordability: Compared to the CVRD, affordability in electoral area E is very similar for both owners (14%) and slightly better for renters (36%), to produce an overall share of 18% of households across tenures experiencing affordability challenges.
-Affordability decreased for both tenure groups in 2011, improving from 2011 to 2016.
-Renters face significantly greater affordability challenges than owners. - Core housing need and extreme core housing need: A significant number (21%) of electoral area E's households are in core housing need.
-This is in line with the rates reported in the last several censuses (17% in 2006, 22% in 2011, and 18% in 2016).
+This analysis suggests that 55% of electoral area I's renter households are in core housing need and 27% are in extreme core housing need. - Market ownership: Owner households without mortgages were analyzed but found that according to this model none of them would be spending more than 30% of their incomes on housing expenses.
+The majority of owner households with mortgages in electoral area I making below \$116,300 per year spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
+This analysis suggests that 36% of electoral area I's owner households are in core housing need, which is significantly worse than the rates evident in recent censuses (15% in 2006, 11% in 2011, then 12% in 2016). - Historic and current housing condition (adequacy): Adequacy of housing in electoral area I is worse than the CVRD and British Columbia, with 10% of households living in housing below adequacy standards.
+Similar shares of owners (10%) and renters (10%) live in housing below adequacy standards.

+- Historic and current overcrowding (suitability): Electoral area I has slightly better levels of crowding for owners (0%) and slightly worse levels for renters (7%) compared to the CVRD. - Historic and current affordability: Compared to the CVRD, affordability in electoral area I is better for owners (12%) and significantly worse for renters (55%) to produce an overall share of 23% of households across tenures experiencing affordability challenges.
+Affordability decreased for renters and increased for owners from 2006-2011.
+Renters face significantly greater affordability challenges than owners. - Core housing need and extreme core housing need: A significant number (44%) of electoral area I's households are in core housing need.
+This is considerably worse than the rates reported in the last several censuses (18% in 2006, 10% in 2011 and 23% in 2016).